shanhaiying/megua/doc/source/develguide.rst

 Developer Guide
 ===============

-This section is for developers who want to contribute to or change MEGUA code.
+This section contains memory notes for the MEGUA authors and also for new developers who want to contribute to or change MEGUA code.

 Section :ref:`userguide` contains an initial description of MEGUA and on Sage tutorial `Writing Code for Sage`_ one can find the standards of programing for Sage.